Table of Contents

 Muscle contraction ends by lowering the intracellular Ca2+ level due to the cessation of the action potential.

-Electromechanical observation of the contraction process of skeletal muscles
+Electromechanical considerations of the contraction process of skeletal muscles

 - Transmission of the action potential from the central nervous system via motor neurons to the motor endplate (= transmission from the motor neuron to the muscle cell).